When Should I Consider Breast Enlargement?

 - Breast symmetry improvements

-Dr. Kimberly Short, a board certified plastic surgeon, has been a consultant for Mentor’s LEAD Program, which is the Leadership, Experience, and Development for Breast Augmentation.
-Dr. Short has also served on the National Council of Leaders for Breast Aesthetics.
-Dr. Short is also 1 out of 29 surgeons in the United States asked to be a principal investigator for an exciting new FDA breast implant protocol.
-Dr. Short will begin clinical trials in 2011 to evaluate this new implant.
+Dr. Kimberly Short, a board certified plastic surgeon, has been a consultant for Mentor’s LEAD Program (Leadership, Experience, and Development for Breast Augmentation).
+She has also served on the National Council of Leaders for Breast Aesthetics and is 1 out of 29 surgeons in the United States asked to be a principal investigator for an exciting new FDA breast implant protocol.
+Clinical trials begin in 2011 to evaluate this new implant.
 Breast augmentation is the most common procedure Dr. Short performs, over 300 breast augmentation surgeries a year.
-Dr. Short will individualize her recommendations during the consultation based on your desires, expectations, anatomy, and breast/chest measurements.

 For some patients with minimal breast tissue, the textured anatomical implant may reflect a more natural slope of the breast, especially in the upper pole.
-The anatomical implants are required to be textured to maintain the position of the implant in the breast pocket; however the texture component also makes the implant feel more hard and firm after surgery.
+The anatomical implants require a texture to maintain the position of the implant in the breast pocket; however the texture component also makes the implant feel more hard and firm after surgery.
 The texture on the implant can also increase the risk of wrinkling or rippling of the implant edges.
-This implant is not used as often due to the increased firmness andwrinkling of the implant compared to a smooth round saline or silicone implant.

 Each Option Will Be Discussed At The Consultation: